By making one-off donations, you are able to assist in the education of a child without the commitment that long-term sponsorship entails.

-- School building project: This little school was housed in a flimsy wooden structure, which was slowly sliding down the mountain.
+- The JN Memorial school is little school that was housed in a flimsy wooden structure, that was slowly sliding down the mountain.
 The children are now taught in a sturdy cement building that was completed in 2012.
 Since then an outside toilet has been installed, as well as railings to protect the children from falling down the hill!

-- In 2003, when HELP began its association with St. Paul’s, the school was situated in an old, dilapidated village house, with no security of tenure.
+- In 2003, when HELP began its association with the St. Paul school, the school was situated in an old, dilapidated village house, with no security of tenure.

-- The Social Public School, Pokhara, Nepal: HELP contributed £500 towards the building of a Science Lab.
-In 2007, HELP contributed £150 towards the costs of setting up a library.
+- In 2007 HELP contributed £500 towards the building of a Science Lab for the SP school in Pokhara, Nepal.
+A further £150 was sent as contribution towards the costs of setting up a library.

-- It is not widely known that the floods that hit Pakistan in 2010, also affected the Indian Himalayas, including Ladakh and Uttarkhand.
-HELP has sent money in 2011, 2012 and 2013 to help re-house villagers in Uttarkhand who have lost their homes in the floods.
+- HELP donated money in 2011, 2012 and 2013 to help re-house villagers in Uttarkhand who have lost their homes in the floods.

-- In 2014, we donated £300 for an ECG machine for a clinic in the village of Chitre, western Nepal.
+- In 2014, HELP donated £300 for an ECG machine for a clinic in the village of Chitre, western Nepal.

-- In response to the earthquake in April 2015, HELP succeeded in raising £5,500 to fund temporary shelters, food and utensils for villagers made homeless in Western Nepal by the recent devastating earthquakes.
-This is an area with schools and clinics that HELP has been sending volunteers to.
+- In response to the earthquake in April 2015, HELP succeeded in raising £5,500 to fund temporary shelters, food and utensils for villagers made homeless in Western Nepal.

-If you feel you would prefer to focus on and assist in the development of a single student in the longer term, there is the option of sponsorship.
+If you feel you would prefer to focus on and assist in the development of a single student in the longer term, please consider the option of sponsorship.